Gandi/gandi.cli/gandicli.man.rst

 *  ip attach               Attach an ip to a vm.
 *  ip detach               Detach an ip from a vm.
 *  ip delete               Delete an ip.
-*  iface create            Create a new iface
-*  iface delete            Delete an iface.
-*  iface info              Display information about an iface.
-*  iface list              List ifaces.
-*  iface update            Update an iface.
 *  mail create             Create a mailbox.
 *  mail delete             Delete a mailbox.
 *  mail info               Display information about a mailbox.